 - Arrogant as the top of the world. 🌍

-18. Arrogant as a wolf in sheep’s clothing
+18. As arrogant as a wolf in sheep’s clothing

 Meaning: Someone who hides their arrogance behind a facade of humility or kindness.